-This guide provides information required to successfully migrate a website into OU Campus, details how to organize content and request initial training.
+This guide provides information required to successfully migrate a website into Omni CMS, details how to organize content and request initial training.

 After the preliminary migration meeting the department preparation and planning phase begins.
 A development website will be created for the department's use during this period.
 It is incumbent on the department to organize the details of their migration.